 \subsection{Security}

 \textbf{Against Signature Preservation Attack} The signature preservation attack occurs only when attackers replace tokens in a way that satisfies Line~\ref{line:criteria} in Alg.~\ref{alg:unified_watermark}.
 This is challenging, as attackers have to find tokens also maintain contextual coherence at the same time.
 We demonstrate that, although rare, when attackers meet these conditions, \ouralg can detect such attacks through local alignment testing.
-We split $w$ into 5 segments and perform signature preservation attack on the third one as a case study.
-The local alignment test return a p-value for each segments, as shown in Fig.~\ref{fig:p-list}.
-Using the p-values of the rest segments as baselines, segment 3 has abnormal high p-value, indicting misalignment with key sequence $\Xi$.
+We split $w$ into 5 segments and perform the signature preservation attack on the third one as a case study.
+The local alignment test returns a p-value for each segment, as shown in Fig.~\ref{fig:p-list}.
+Using the p-values of the rest segments as baselines, segment 3 has an abnormally high p-value, indicating misalignment with key sequence $\Xi$.
 Moreover, we further explore the alignment cost and show the best 10 alignment scores among 300 shifts, with the lowest cost as the deciding factor.
-The results in Fig.~\ref{fig:p-list} shows the best alignment cost of segment 3 after attack has increased from -2.5 t0 -1.3, further uncovering the misalignment cause by signature preservation attacks.
+The results in Fig.~\ref{fig:p-list} show the best alignment cost of segment 3 after the attack has increased from -2.5 to -1.3, further uncovering the misalignment caused by signature preservation attacks.

 \textbf{Against Semantic Manipulation} Here, we conduct a semantic manipulation attack on Unigram, $\SLS$, and \ouralg.
 Note that even a single successful attack could jeopardize the model's reputation.
 As shown in Tab.~\ref{tab:semantic}, due to the robustness of Unigram, after replacing a few tokens to change the tone from neutral to offensive, the z-score remains high enough (>6) to show the watermark, demonstrating its inefficacy in differentiating such spoof attacks.
 In the case of $\SLS$, semantic manipulation perturbs embedded signature bits, leading to verification failure.
 If the message tokens are perturbed, the verification fails as well due to the unmatched results (see Fig.~\ref{fig:overview} (b)).
-In contrast, although signature bits in \ouralg are also perturbed by attacks, the small p-value of the statistical test indicates the text is generated by the target LLM (with tempering since digital signature verification fails).
+In contrast, although signature bits in \ouralg are also perturbed by attacks, the small p-value of the statistical test indicates the text is generated by the target LLM (with tampering since digital signature verification fails).